Sibo-Ding/Steam-Game-Search-Engine/README.md

 ## Intuition of vector search
 Imagine you are in a grocery store.
 You want to find the apple that is most similar to a certain orange.
 But how do you compare an apple to an orange?

 First, you convert the fruits into numbers: a red apple is represented by 1, an orange by 2, and a green apple by 10.
 These numbers could represent attributes such as price, your preference, or other characteristics.
 Next, you decide to use the difference between these numbers as a proxy for the difference between the fruits.
-This way, compared to red apples, green apples are more different from oranges.
-In other words, red apples are more similar to oranges.
+This way, compared to the red apple, the green apple is more different from the orange.
+In other words, the red apple is more similar to the orange.

 In our context, apples represent the games in our database, and the orange represents users' search input.
 We use [sentence transformers](https://sbert.net) to convert them into vectors (i.e. lists of numbers) and use [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to measure the similarities between these vectors.